 Scale builds up inside the pipes restricting the flow of water.
 If this happens inside the heating element it prevents water from reaching its optimal brewing temperature.
 When this happens it’s impossible to extract the full flavor from the coffee pods and the flavor will become weak.
 Severe scale buildup can clog water flow completely, causing a machine to stop working.

-Our favorite Delonghi Eco-decaulk descaling solution is completely non-tox and eco-friendly.
-It’s made from lactic acid which is food safe in moderate doses.
+Our favorite Eco Descaler descaling powder is completely non-tox and eco-friendly.
+It’s made from citric acid which is food safe in moderate doses.
 Other descaling solutions may use caustic chemicals such as sodium hydroxide which is highly toxic, so please check the label if unsure.

 We don’t recommend using baking soda to descale your coffee machine.